MatissJanis/sls-ynab-stock-updates/README.md

 - `YNAB_API_TOKEN`: personal API token generated in the [YNAB homepage](https://app.youneedabudget.com/settings/developer).
 - `AUTOMATIC_APPROVAL`: should the automatic balance adjustment transactions be auto-approved?
 Useful to set this to `true` if you are running this function hourly/daily/weekly/etc and don't want to go through streams of transactions.
+- `AUTOMATIC_CURRENCY_CONVERSION`: should automatic currency conversion be turned on?
+Converts to budgets base currency.
+Useful if, you have assets in multiple currencies and they are all in one account.
 - `ALARM_EMAIL`: what email should be notified if the function starts malfunctioning and throwing errors?

 4. Deploy the function